 Who is eligible to receive a loan through Utah Microloan Fund?

-The UMLF is considered a “lender of last resort,” meaning we try to help business owners who aren’t able to receive bank financing because of poor credit, insufficient business history, insufficient collateral, etc. Our main focus is businesses that are located in underserved areas and individuals that earn low-to-moderate income.
+The UMLF is considered a “lender of last resort,” meaning we try to help business owners who aren’t able to receive bank financing because of poor credit, insufficient business history, insufficient collateral, etc. Our main focus is businesses and non-profits that are located in underserved areas and individuals that earn low-to-moderate income.

 How is the Utah Microloan Fund different from a bank loan?